Baltimore disaster: The city that lost a bridge looks uncertainly to its future

 “I feel like I will never be able to come home again,” she said.

-For Mr Robert Carrigan, a bus mechanic from the town of Glen Burnie, which lies a 20-minute drive from the site where the bridge stood, the worries were more concrete.
+For Mr Robert Carrigan, a bus mechanic from the town of Glen Burnie, a 20-minute drive from the site where the bridge stood, the worries were more concrete.

-“What’s to come next?” said the 61-year-old, who remembers the thrill when the bridge was opened in March 1977 to high expectations.
+“What is to come next?” said the 61-year-old, who remembers the thrill when the bridge was opened in March 1977 to high expectations.
 Its collapse is a blow to Baltimore’s economy, he said.

 The Port of Baltimore created around 15,300 direct jobs, with nearly 140,000 in related services in 2023.
 Since the bridge collapsed, traffic for international cargo has been suspended until further notice.